Digital Learning –

 Simply put, digital learning refers to the digitalization of the whole learning experience and it includes social learning, virtual discussions, online assessments, professionalization workshops, etc.

 There is a common misconception that digital learning is about digitizing learning content.
-But it is not!
+But that’s far from the truth!
 Digital learning involves using tools and techniques to digitalize the whole learning experience.
 It uses technology at each learning step – instruction, learning materials, evaluations, and analytics.
 Therefore, digital learning is not just the use of digital devices, its use of technology goes much beyond.
+Simply put:

 Accessibility